Larsende/Agility2020-AS3/class1/module1/module05.rst

 **Exercise 1 - AS3 Declaration**

 #.
-Right click and open Postman
+Open Postman and locate the module 5 folder under collections on the left side of postman.
+Double-click the 'HTTP Multiple-Application' file.

 #.
-Locate the module 5 folder under collections on the left side of postman.
-Double-click the 'Multiple HTTP Applications' declaration.

-#.
-Examine the body of the declaration.
+Examine the body of the AS3 declaration.
 Note the schema and how we are declaring two HTTP applications within the same tenant.

 #.
-Send the declaration and confirm a 200 OK response.
+After examining the declaration, send the declaration and confirm a 200 OK response.

 #.
 Navigate to the BIG-IP and visually confirm the changes have been made.